giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 as well as many operators and controllers created and maintained by Giant Swarm.

-All of the items in the list above are released independent of each other by their vendors.
+All of the items in the list above are released independently of each other by their vendors.
 At Giant Swarm we bundle specific versions of these components of the workload cluster stack into a **workload cluster release**.
 A workload cluster release is specific for a provider (AWS, Azure, or KVM) and identified by a version number.
 To learn more about workload cluster releases and our versioning, check the [workload cluster releases reference](/reference/tenant-cluster-release-versions/).

 Once deployed, the workload cluster stack is **immutable**.
 All components are deployed based on images, either of virtual machines or of Docker containers.
 No changes are ever made to components at runtime.
-This ensures that the stack running in your environment is the exact stack we have tested before.
+This ensures that the stack running in your environment is the exact stack we tested before.

-As a consequence, the only way to change the stack is to perform an upgrade, to switch to a new workload cluster release.
+As a consequence, the only way to change the stack is to perform an upgrade and to switch to a new workload cluster release.

 ### Upgrade semantics {#semantics}